0xModene/index-deployments/README.md

 This repository manages IndexCoop contract deployments using the [hardhat-deploy plugin][22].

-Each deployment is tracked and recorded by network in a [deployments/outputs][23] file.

 **All proposed deployments should:**
 + deploy to HardhatEVM
 + have unit tests which check the correctness of state variables set in the constructor